Expensify/App/OfflineUX.md

  - there is no error handling in the server and
  - the user does not need to know when the change is done on the server in the background

-How to implement: Use API.queue() to implement this pattern.
+How to implement: Use API.write() to implement this pattern.

 # B - Optimistic WITH Feedback Pattern
 This pattern queues the API request, but also makes sure that the user is aware that the request hasn’t been sent yet.